hadetan/foodsport-dev/docs/admin-api-stories.md

         - Handle global errors (e.g., unauthorized, network errors)
         - If token is expired, use Supabase methods to refresh and retry
         - Display user-friendly error messages on API failure
-- Implement React hooks for API calls (CRUD, list, etc.)
-- Replace all direct fetch calls with Axios/hooks
+- Replace all direct fetch calls with Axios
 - Document usage and patterns, including how to extend/customize interceptors

 **Acceptance Criteria**: